Modeling Ringdown: Beyond the Fundamental Quasi-Normal Modes: Discussion of Results

 \subsection{Perturbation theory comments}

 Pending an analytic description of \qnm{} excitation for initially nonspinning, quasicircular \bbh{} merger, akin to \cite{Zhang:2013ksa}, and a better understanding of the higher order Kerr spectrum, akin to \citep{Zimmerman:2014aha}, we have found that a \pn{}-like prescription effectively models \qnm{} excitation for the systems studied.
-The success of this model suggests that a well-defined analytic description exists, and that its predictions may be directly compared to the fitting coefficients in Tables \ref{tab:mag_coeffs_table} and \ref{tab:ang_coeffs_table}.
+The success of this model suggests that a well-defined analytic description exists, and that its predictions may be directly compared to the fitting coefficients in \eqns{eq:fit_fun_A220}{eq:fit_fun_A550}.
 When directly compared to its \pn{} counterparts, our model also illuminates the qualitative differences between the inspiral regime, where \pn{} is valid, and the postmerger \rd{} regime.

 In particular, \fig{\ref{fig:pn_amplitudes}} shows the qualitative differences between the spherical multipolar \gw{} emission predicted by \pn{} (top panel), and the fundamental spheroidal emission (bottom panel) presented here.
 On one hand, similarities between the $(l,m,n)=\{(2,2,0),(2,1,0)\}$ \qnm{s} and their \pn{} counterparts may suggest that they are connected by a largely linear process.
 On the other hand, the clear differences between \pn{} predictions, and the $(l,m,n)=(3,2,0)$ and $(4,4,0)$ \qnm{s} may suggest a region of nonlinear response between $\eta=0.1$ and $\eta=0.24$.
 Further study is needed to precisely clarify whether or not this is the case.
 Despite our current limited understanding of the underlying physics, the local minima seen in \fig{\ref{fig:pn_amplitudes}} suggest that the $(l,m,n)=(3,2,0)$ and $(4,4,0)$ \qnm{s} are less likely to be relevant for detection in the $\sim$2:1 mass-ratio ($\eta\approx 0.{22}$) regime.
 This point, in addition to our descriptions of the overtones and second order modes (Sec.~\ref{sec:MAPPING}), allows us to make qualitative comments on the relevance of \qnm{s} to template accuracy and mode detectability.